marcusbianchi/credit_analysis/README.md

 ### Credit Analysis API
-This API is contained in a Docker container published on marcusbianchi/credit_analisys_api.
+This API is contai## Technology Stack ned in a Docker container published on marcusbianchi/credit_analisys_api.
 To run this container locally use the following command:

 ```shell
 docker run -d \